stormpath/stormpath-aspnetcore/docs/authentication.rst

 In this situation the end-user supplies their username and password to your mobile application.
-The mobile application sends that username and password to your ASP.NET server, which then verifies the password with Stormpath.
+The mobile application sends that username and password to your |framework| server, which then verifies the password with Stormpath.

 If the account is valid and the password is correct, Stormpath will generate an Access and Refresh Token for the user.
 Your server gets these tokens from Stormpath and then sends them down to your mobile application.

-The mobile application then stores the tokens in a secure location, and uses them for future requests to your ASP.NET Web API application.
+The mobile application then stores the tokens in a secure location, and uses them for future requests to your |framework| application.

-When a user wants to login to your mobile application, the mobile application should make this request to your ASP.NET Web API application:
+When a user wants to login to your mobile application, the mobile application should make this request to your application:

 .. code-block:: http